franknmungai/react-hackathon/docs/01-getting-started.md

 slug: /01-get-started
 ---

-To get started, lets create a new React project by running
+To get started, let's create a new React project by running this command from the folder you wish to save this project in.

 ```
 npx create-react-app chess-client